 After nearly a year on the Mission Corps contract, Global Mission extended a global mission contract to us in October 2015.
 We are grateful to serve the Lord in this capacity!

-Our son, Seth and his wife, Chelsea, live in Nashville, Tennessee, with our first grandson, Beckett.
+Our son, Seth and his wife, Chelsea, live in Indianapolis, Indiana, with our first grandson, Beckett.
 We are grateful for God’s blessings on the lives of our family!

 To learn more information about Africa Nazarene University, visit the website here.